2050plus/2050plus/doc/index.rst

 Energie Studie 2050+ for VEKA
 =============================

-This version of PyPSA-Eur is an extended version designed by Climact for *Flemish Energy and Climate Agency* (VEKA, Belgium) in the context of *Energie Studie 2050+* (see :ref:`Energie Studie 2050+ for VEKA<Overview>` for further details).
+This version of PyPSA-Eur is an extended version designed by Climact for the *Flemish Energy and Climate Agency* (VEKA, Belgium) in the context of the *Energie Studie 2050+* (see :ref:`Energie Studie 2050+ for VEKA<Overview>` for further details).

 Electricity System
 ==================